jariou/mklotz/original/HomeShop/gearatio/Readme.md

-﻿# CMITER
+﻿# GEARATIO
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+08/14/03	If you have a set of gears (e.g., change gears from a lathe), you may want to use them to establish a ratio for some other application.
+This program automates the process of deciding which gears to use to obtain a desired ratio.
+See also GEARFIND.